-Using the most recent advances in dental implant technology, Dr. Burstein may use the CT scanner to plan your surgery.
-Dr. Burstein is also a strong proponent of doing immediate stage implants, which means that he is able to place the implant the same day your tooth is removed.
-In most scenarios, implants can be restored by your dentist in 3 months.
+Using the most recent advances in dental implant technology, your surgeon may use the CT images or guidance to plan your surgery.
+In certain cases, you may be a candidate for immediate stage implants, which means that the implant can be placed the same day your tooth is removed.
+In most scenarios, implants can be restored by your dentist in 4 months.

 Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 While Dr. Burstein performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, your dentist fits and makes the permanent teeth/crowns.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 A single crown is used to replace one missing tooth and most of the time each prosthetic tooth attaches to its own implant.
 A fixed bridge can replace two or more teeth and may require only two or three implants.
 A complete jaw fixed bridge replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
 We are also pleased to provide our patients with the advanced All-on-4 procedure, where a minimal amount of implants, minimal grafting, and the use of your available bone will be used to reconstruct your jaw with a fixed prosthesis.